Lindeneg/funkallero/packages/funkallero/README.md

 ### Description

-Funkallero is a prototype for a 'mini-framework' to create web API's built on top of [express](https://expressjs.com/).
+Funkallero is an opinionated framework to create web API's built on top of [express](https://expressjs.com/).

 It's all just a bit of fun.. and I had loads of that!
 It's still work in progress and thus the functionality is limited.
+As of now, nothing has been published.

 It enforces the use of a mediator service to proxy communication between API and application layers in a type-safe manner and enforces the use of dependency-injection to inject services into other services.